 Sierra County is home to an extraordinary and eccentric group of painters, photographers, fiber artists, musicians, and artisans.
 Traditional arts and crafts flourish alongside cutting-edge contemporary art, creating a lively creative environment.

-Works by local painter Delmas Howe are on view at the Geronimo Springs Museum, as well as at Rio Bravo Fine Art Gallery, the largest venue in the county, which was founded by contemporary artist Harold Joe Waldrum (1934-2003).
+Works by local painter Delmas Howe are on view at the Geronimo Springs Museum, as well as at Rio Bravo Fine Art Gallery, the largest venue in the county, which was founded in 1999 by contemporary artist Harold Joe Waldrum (1934-2003).
 Howe’s colorful flower murals also adorn the exterior of the Truth or Consequences Civic Center.

 Other artists make and show their work in studios and galleries around the county, and local art is the primary focus of Truth or Consequences‘ Second Saturday Art Hop, held monthly in the downtown’s easily walkable Hot Springs Bathhouse Historic and Commercial District.

 Truth or Consequences is also home to a growing number of outdoor murals; you’ll find them painted on bath houses, shops, homes, and even vacant buildings located in increasingly colorful alleyways.

 “New Mexico Fiber Arts Trails: A Guide to Rural Fiber Arts Destinations,” published by New Mexico Arts in ’07, recommends several local sites for fiber art.
 See the New Mexico Fiber Arts Trail Southern Loop for more info, or read an article on the trail that was published in Shuttle, Spindle and Dyepot Magazine.